Shani871/Django/README.md

 # Employee Management System and Testimonial Page

 A Django-based web application for managing employees and collecting testimonials/feedback.
-This project allows users to perform CRUD operations for employees and provides a feature to collect and display user feedback as testimonials.
+This project allows users to perform CRUD operations for employees and provides a feature to collect and display testimonials.

 ## Table of Contents
 - [Features](#features)